36 Easy Ways to Cut 50+ Calories Every Day

 Next time you find yourself craving a cut of beef, ask your butcher for a sirloin tip side steak instead of the filet mignon.
 Although the former isn't naturally as tender as the latter, it's a very flavorful cut of protein that your taste buds will love.
 Plus, the swap saves you 132 calories every 3.5-ounce serving!
 Use a chef's secret and salt your meat for an hour at room temperature before cooking it.
 The salt draws out the juices of the cut and tenderizes the protein, making it more flavorful and tender.

 Not only are fruit juices lacking in belly-filling fiber, they also are high in hunger-inducing simple sugars—which means you're twice as likely to be left with a rumbling stomach after sipping a glass.
-Swap out fruit juices, like Evolution Fresh's cold-pressed 228-calorie OJ bottle for a 60-calorie orange.
-It's not just smart for your waistline: Harvard researchers found that swapping out three glasses of fruit juice with three servings of whole fruit a week was associated with a 7 percent reduction in risk of type 2 diabetes.
+Harvard researchers found that swapping out three glasses of fruit juice with three servings of whole fruit a week was associated with a 7 percent reduction in risk of type 2 diabetes.
 As for dried, dehydrated, or pureed fruit?
 Fresh is still a better option.
 The off-the-tree variety may not be much higher in fiber, but it does have the benefit of water, which makes it more satiating.

 Here's a simple fix.
 According to a 2014 study, people who cook dinner at home consume roughly 140 fewer calories than people who either ordered take-out, ate at a restaurant, or heated up a frozen entree.
 If you never have time to make dinner after work, these 25 Tips To Cook Once, and Eat For a Week may help.

 We get that Americans rely on their java on a daily basis, but dessert-like coffee creations have no place in a flat-belly diet.
-These frankencoffees—characterized by a combination of cream, sugar, and syrups—can contain as many as 600 calories and 88 grams of sugar when you order a large size (cough Starbucks S'mores Frappuccino).
+Sorry Starbucks, but those Frappuccinos just aren't cutting it!
 If you need a caffeine boost, order a cup of coffee black, which is a mere 5 calories.
 And if you really need that frap (you don't), just leaving the whipped cream off your cup saves 70 calories.
 Not a fan of black coffee?
 Then brew up some green tea for a healthy buzz instead!
-You can make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse, in which test panelists lost up to 10 pounds in one week!

 Sure, it's not groundbreaking advice, but portion control can save you hundreds of calories in the long run.
 Simply ordering a tall latte (which isn't even the smallest!) instead of a venti can save you 150 calories.
 Want more simple ways to stick to serving sizes?
 Check out these 18 Easy Ways to Control Your Portion Sizes.

 Bye bye, miss American fries.
-The small order of spuds that you grab with your burger at McDonald's tacks on an extra 230 calories to your meal.
-Swap out a side salad dressed with Newman's Own Low Fat Balsamic Vinaigrette to save 180 calories.
-And if you really need those fries, you could even eat your salad and switch to the kid-sized version, and still save 140 calories—and that isn't even including the dozens of calories spared from each ketchup packet.
+The small order of spuds that you grab with your burger at McDonald's tacks on an extra 220 calories to your meal.
+Swap out a side salad to save you the calories.
+And if you really need those fries, you could even eat your salad and switch to the kid-sized version.

 Simply ordering a 96-calorie Miller Lite over a 145-calorie Budweiser saves you just under 50 calories every 12-ounce can or bottle of beer you order.
 And when you're going for a second round with your boss—those calories sure add up.

 You're trying to get thin, so why not eat thin as well?
 It's the easiest way to eat your favorite indulgences without the calorie guilt.
 Sargento's Ultra Thin Mild Cheddar slices are only 45 calories, whereas their classic slice is 80 calories.
-Combine that with a sandwich made from Arnold's 100-calorie, Whole Wheat Sandwich Thins instead of two 110-calorie slices of their Extra Grainy 17-Grain bread, and you'll save yourself 155 calories on one sandwich alone!
+Combine that with a sandwich made from Arnold's Sandwich Thin rolls and you're instantly treated to a much lighter lunch.

 Many canned pasta sauces are filled with excess calories, salt, and added sugar—nutrients you don't want on your plate when you're looking to get lean.
-Just look at Newman's Own Alfredo, whose mere ½-cup serving has 180 calories, half a day's recommended intake of saturated fat, and more than a third of the day's sodium.
-Instead, make your own 80-calorie pasta topper by combining ½ cup fresh cherry tomatoes, a clove of garlic, ½ tablespoon of extra virgin olive oil, handful of chopped basil, and seasoning of freshly ground black pepper over a hot skillet.
-Or, if you're short on time, opt for one of our favorite bottled varieties: Amy's Light in Sodium Organic Family Marinara (also just 80 calories) or Cucina Antica's Spicy Arrabbiata (40 calories and gives a kick to your metabolism).
+So what's the next best option?
+Make your own 80-calorie pasta topper!
+You just have to combine 1/2 cup fresh cherry tomatoes, a clove of garlic, 1/2 tablespoon of extra virgin olive oil, handful of chopped basil, and seasoning of freshly ground black pepper over a hot skillet.
+Or, if you're short on time, opt for one of our favorite bottled varieties: Amy's Light in Sodium Organic Family Marinara (also just 90 calories) or Cucina Antica's Spicy Arrabbiata (45 calories and gives a kick to your metabolism).

 When you fry up an egg in a nonstick pan (rather than something like a cast-iron skillet), you'll save no less than the 50 calories that come in half a tablespoon of butter.